Zhuochenn/GenForce_Code/README.md

 For reproducing, Step1 to Step3 are the process we trained our model for the experiments in our paper.

-For utilizing the model on real-world sensor, users just need to collect location paired images as the trajectries used in our paper and finetune the model with the checkpoints in Step 3.
+For utilizing the model on real-world sensor, users just need to collect location paired images as the trajectories used in our paper and finetune the model with the checkpoints in Step 3.

 ### Step1.
 Training for marker encoder
-- To training the maker-to-marker translation model, we first train a marker encoder for marker feature extraction.
+- To train the maker-to-marker translation model, we first train a marker encoder for marker feature extraction.
 ```
 sh m2m/vae/marker_encoder.sh
 ```
 ### Step2.
 Pretraining with simulated data
-- We frozen marker encoder for the image condition and pretrain the m2m model with simulated data.
+- We freeze marker encoder for the image condition and pretrain the m2m model with simulated data.
 ```
 sh m2m/m2m/m2m_sim.sh
 ```